 Which Type of Dental Veneers Are Right For You?

-There are several types of dental veneers available and Dr. Doray will recommend the best option for your circumstances.
+There are several types of dental veneers available and we will recommend the best option for your circumstances.

 Composite Resin Veneers

 They can be an excellent interim cosmetic solution providing an improved smile for a number of years.
-Dr. Doray will apply the composite resin directly to the tooth and sculpt it into a natural shape for a virtually undetectable restoration.
+Dr. Conover will apply the composite resin directly to the tooth and sculpt it into a natural shape for virtually undetectable restoration.

 There are several material options for conventional porcelain veneers.
 Conventional veneers require more tooth preparation but are still much more conservative than full crown restorations.
 These restorations are ideal for cases requiring more significant cosmetic changes than an ultra-thin veneer allows.